Fresh Garden-Veggie Pico de Gallo in Minutes!

 Instructions

-1. Quarter fresh tomatoes and remove seed section with clean hands.
+1. Quarter fresh tomatoes and remove seed section.
 Quarter onion.
 Peel garlic clove & de-seed jalapeno (if desired).
 Loosely chop cilantro.

 2. Add all ingredients to pico chopper.
 Squeeze juice of 1/2 lime over ingredients & place lid on chopper.
 Turn handle until ingredients are thoroughly chopped & mixed.
 (Optional - chop all ingredients with sharp knife instead)